anthonykoch/website/readme.md

 - Edit some of the articles errors like in medium image loading and favorite features of es2015
 - Add disqus back to articles
-- Add next and previous article ID to post json data

 #c5d6bb